 - ALGOL 60 ranks in the top 10% of languages

 - ALGOL 60 was created by John Backus and Friedrich L. Bauer and Julien Green and Charles Katz and John McCarthy and Peter Naur and Alan Perlis and Heinz Rutishauser and Klaus Samelson and Adriaan van Wijngaarden and Bernard Vauquois and Joseph Henry Wegstein and Michael Woodger

 - See also: algol-58, simula, combined-programming-language, pascal, ada, c, algol, cpl, bcpl, b, algol-w, algol-68, cobol, scheme, lisp, synchronized-multimedia-integration-language, act-iii, elliott-algol, espol, newp, algol-n, atlas-autocode, coral, edinburgh-imp, iswim, jovial, neliac, s-algol

-- I have 55 facts about ALGOL 60. what would you like to know? email me and let me know how I can help.
+- Have a question about ALGOL 60 not answered here?
+Email me and let me know how I can help.

 Example code from the web:

 procedure Absmax(a) Size:(n, m) Result:(y) Subscripts:(i, k); value n, m; array a; integer n, m, i, k; real y; comment The absolute greatest element of the matrix a, of size n by m, is transferred to y, and the subscripts of this element to i and k; begin integer p, q; y := 0; i := k := 1; for p := 1 step 1 until n do for q := 1 step 1 until m do if abs(a[p, q]) > y then begin y := abs(a[p, q]); i := p; k := q end end Absmax